 If a query has informational intent, they seek advice or answers.
 They do not want to learn more about a product, let alone buy it (at least, not yet).
 Your landing page must have content that matches the intent behind the query.
 In this instance, a blog post or guide would be relevant.

 And that’s the incredible power of the user intent.
-It helps deliver on possibly the most critical factor in today’s SEO – relevance.
+It helps provide one of the most critical factors in today’s SEO – relevance.

-I have to say, others in the industry and I agree on all those points above.
+But don't just take it from me.
+Many others in the industry also agree with the above points.
 You can read the Moz article, and this article on Raynernomics, or even this article from Ahrefs.

 I disagree, however, with their suggestions on how to discover users’ intent.